Candidate confidently answering behavioral interview questions during a professional job interview.

 • Be humble.
 Acknowledge that you’re always learning and growing.
 Nobody’s perfect, and interviewers appreciate honesty.

-Think of it like this: you’re telling a story, and you’re the main character, but you’re not the only character.
+You’re telling a story, and you’re the main character, but you’re not the only character.
 You’re part of a bigger picture.
 It’s about showing you can shine while also recognizing the contributions of others.
-That’s what makes a good teammate, and that’s what interviewers are looking for.
+That’s what makes a good teammate and what interviewers are looking for.

 Failing to Prepare for “Weakness” Questions

 Nobody’s perfect, and pretending you are in an interview?
-That just comes across as, well, not genuine.
-You know those, “what’s your weakness?” questions?
-They’re designed to see how self-aware you are, not to trip you up.
-But a lot of people make the mistake of either saying they have no weaknesses, or they give some kind of fake-humble answer like, “I work too hard.”
+That comes across as, well, not genuine.
+You know those “What’s your weakness?” questions?
+They’re designed to see your self-awareness, not trip you up.
+But many people make the mistake of saying they have no weaknesses or giving fake-humble answers like, “I work too hard.”

 Look, everyone has things they’re working on.
-It’s about being real.
+It’s about being authentic.
 Saying you’re a “perfectionist” is a classic, but it’s like saying you’re a superhero with no kryptonite.
 It just doesn’t ring true.

 Here’s how to handle it like a pro: